11 June 2023

 However, Franchising can be used to distribute products and services (called a "distribution franchise"), and this is where the lines can blur between the concept of distributor, authorized reseller, and dealer.
 The key differences are not in the names but in the type of agreement between the manufacturer/importer and the reseller.

-Franchising: a business model where a number of independently own businesses ("Franchisees") operate under the brand of a principal business "The Franchisor."
+Franchising: a business model where a number of independently owned businesses ("Franchisees") operate under the brand of a principal business "The Franchisor."

 Franchisor: is the owner of the brand and business system being offered.
-Franchisors invest in the development of a strong brand and an efficient and codified business system that is highly attractive for people who wish to invest in owning a business where the business model is proven and the speed to profitable operation is dramatically shortened.
+Franchisors invest in the development of a strong brand and an efficient and codified business system that is highly attractive for people who wish to invest in owning a business where the business model has been tested and the speed to profitable operation is potentially shortened.

-Franchisee: is the owner of the actual business that operates in strict adherence to the franchisor's brand standards and business system.
-Implicit in the definition of franchising is that there are normally multiple franchisees.
+Franchisee: is the owner of the actual business that operates in adherence to the franchisor's brand standards and business system.
+Implicit in the definition of franchising is there are normally multiple franchisees.
 For example there are 1,035 McDonald's restaurants in Australia as of June 06, 2023.
+85% are franchised.

 The typical features of a franchise business model